 There are many steps involved in handling a parking lot accident.
 If you get into an accident in a parking lot, the first thing you should do is check to see if anyone is hurt.
 If they are, you should immediately call for medical help.
 After checking for any injuries, you should call the police to file an incident report.
 After that, you should get the contact information and insurance information from the other driver.
 Also, take photos of the accident scene if possible.
 Then, you should contact your insurance company.
-Finally, consider if you need the help of a car accident attorney.

 Information You Should Collect at the Scene

-If you have been in a car crash in a parking lot, after you call the police you should speak with the other driver to get their information, including:
+If you have been in a car crash in a parking lot, after you call the police, you should speak with the other driver to get their information, including:

 - Name and phone number